1. Controller responsible for data processing and its data protection officer

 The following applies with regard to the legal basis for the processing of your personal data:

+Where the processing of personal data is necessary for the performance of a contract to which you are party or in order to take steps at your request prior to entering into a contract with us, the processing is based on point (b) of Article 6(1) of the GDPR.
 If we obtain your consent to the processing of your personal data, in accordance with point (a) of Article 6(1) of the GDPR, your consent forms the legal basis for the data processing.
-Data processing is also permissible when we process your data for the purposes of pursuing our legitimate interests within the meaning of point (f) of Article 6(1) of the GDPR, except where these are overridden by your interests or fundamental rights and freedoms in relation to the processing of your personal data.
+Data processing is also permissible when we process your data based on a necessity for the performance of a task carried out in the public interest within the meaning of point (e) of Article 6(1) of the GDPR, except where these are overridden by your interests or fundamental rights and freedoms in relation to the processing of your personal data.
+In this case, the public interest derives from the successful implementation of the German Sustainability and Resource Efficiency Policy.
+A further legal basis is the necessity for compliance with a legal obligation to which the controller (or its processor) is subject according to point (c) of Article 6(1) of the GDPR.
 Where we task external service providers with the data processing, your personal data are processed on the basis of Article 28 of the GDPR.

 6. Collection of personal data